 Drexel encourages you to submit scores each time you take the SAT or ACT test.
 The University will consider your highest section scores across all SAT test dates submitted.
 Final admission decisions are made using only the highest scores.
 Each time you submit scores, the University updates your application file with any new high scores.
 If you submit ACT scores and the composite score is higher than the SAT section scores, the ACT scores will be considered for admission.

 TOEFL or IELTS scores may be considered for admission for domestic freshmen whose first language is not English or for whom English is not spoken at home.
-Additionally, permanent residents whose first language is not English may be requested to submit official TOEFL or IETLS scores.
-Official TOEFL or IELTS scores should be submitted to the Admissions office.
+Additionally, permanent residents whose first language is not English may be requested to submit official TOEFL or IELTS scores.
+Official TOEFL or IELTS scores should be submitted to the Admissions Office.
 Drexel's TOEFL code is 2194.

 International applicants should refer to International Instructions for additional requirements.